brad945/Bradley_BlueStampPortfolio/index.md

 # Modification

 For my modifications, I added a buzzer and a heartrate sensor to my project.
 The buzzer acts similarly to the LED lights, as it buzzes whenever the lie detector detects a possible lie.
+The addition of the heartrate sensor was in hopes of increasing the accuracy of the lie detector, as my previous wires - as aforementioned - were somewhat faulty and subject to inconsistancy and less accurate skin/lie readings.

+Upon installment of the heartrate sensor, the sensor was proving itself to be effective as it gave largely accurate readings as long as the user's finger was against the sensor and not making too much movement.